Ahmedhassan1944/AhmedHassan1944/README.md

 ### About Me

 As an ERP Specialist working in Procurement at EDECS, I help bridge the gap between field teams and digital systems using Microsoft Dynamics 365.
-With hands-on experience creating service and purchase requests, and building smart search dashboards in Power BI, I solve real-world challenges that improve efficiency.
-I'm passionate about simplifying complex data and enabling smarter decision-making.
+With hands-on experience creating service and purchase[...]

 ---